 This comfort food is made in the slow cooker, making it the perfect addition to your weekly meal prep.
 You can use beef or venison, depending upon your preference.
 Simply combine all the ingredients in the Crock-Pot, then “set it and forget it” for six hours.

 Once served, this is one recipe that will be requested by family members again and again.
-This low carb Mexican taco soup is made with cooked tomatoes, ground beef, and high-quality, full-fat cream cheese.
+This low-carb Mexican taco soup is made with cooked tomatoes, ground beef, and high-quality, full-fat cream cheese.
 It’s rich, creamy, and works well as an appetizer or the main course.
 Serve it with avocado slices on top for a little extra panache (and a few bonus antioxidants).

 This hearty stew recipe is packed full of meat and vegetables, making it a complete low carb meal.
 The thick consistency will keep you warm and satiated all winter long.
 Simply dice some onions, toss in some cloves of garlic for flavor, and serve it with a side of cauliflower mash.

-Made with beef chicken broth, gruyere cheese, grass-fed butter, and onions, this rich, thick soup is one you’ll be sipping all winter long.
-This high-fat dish contains only 7 grams of net carbs per serving, making it the perfect appetizer on the keto diet.
+Made with beef or chicken broth, gruyere cheese, grass-fed butter, and onions, this cheesy, comforting soup is one you’ll be eating all winter long.
+This high-fat version of french onion soup contains only 7 grams of net carbs per serving, making it the perfect appetizer on a keto diet.

-Traditional ramen is a no-go on a ketogenic diet.
-But this keto-friendly recipe can easily satisfy your cravings, replacing the noodles with shirataki noodles (you can also use zucchini noodles).
-Plus, it takes only five minutes of prep time — making it the easiest ramen you’ll ever prepare.
+Traditional ramen is a no-go on a ketogenic diet, but this keto-friendly recipe can easily satisfy your cravings.
+It replaces wheat noodles with shirataki noodles (you can also use zucchini noodles) and it takes only five minutes of prep time — making it the easiest ramen you’ll ever prepare.

 Everyone loves an excuse to add bacon to a meal.
 This bacon cheeseburger soup contains crunchy bacon, healing bone broth, and grass-fed beef, making it a protein-packed keto recipe.
 If you’re short on time, consider making this recipe in an Instant Pot or pressure cooker to cut down on the cook time.